 5. If I miss a class can I make it up?

 Once booked, puppy school will be a consecutive 4 weeks.
 Puppies are growing very quickly.
 Missing a class is a problem as we don’t do catch up classes.
 If missing a class is unavoidable please talk to reception as early as possible.

 6. When is the next class starting?

-We run classes continuously so you can book your puppy in at any time that suits you.
-Simply give us a call on 99137979 or email us at firstname.lastname@example.org and we’ll slot you into the first available class.
+If you find that too hard, simply give us a call on 99137979 or email us at firstname.lastname@example.org and we’ll slot you into the first available class.

 7. How old does my puppy need to be?

 Puppies need to be between 8 – 14 weeks of age.
 If your puppy is older than this we offer fantastic one-on-one behavioural training in our puppy school room.